Drinking Jeera (Cumin) Water During Pregnancy

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 India is the largest producer and consumer of cumin, locally known as jeera.
-Jeera is not just a great flavouring agent in foods, but also a medicinal herb in the kitchen.
-This is precisely why this spice is used in every day cooking.
+Jeera is not just a great flavouring agent in foods but also a medicinal herb in the kitchen.
+This is precisely why this spice is used in everyday cooking.
 Drinking jeera water is also considered healthy.
 But if you’re pregnant and want to include jeera water in your pregnancy diet, you may have to think twice.
 As an expecting mom, it is essential for you to be particular about what you consume during pregnancy.
 You may have heard that jeera is beneficial, but is it also healthy during pregnancy?
 There circulate many doubts regarding the consumption of cumin water during pregnancy as cumin is supposed to cause premature labour, miscarriage or cramping.
 Read this article to find out if you should drink jeera water while pregnant.

 Is It Safe to Drink Jeera Water During Pregnancy?

 In India, most people tend to use jeera for cooking purposes daily.
 Intake of cumin seeds in a limited amount is considered normal during pregnancy, but excessive consumption can be harmful to pregnant women.
 Experts suggest practising caution around the use of jeera during pregnancy.
 Hence, jeera water must be consumed by pregnant women in moderation only.
-Otherwise, the excess can lead to certain side effects such as heartburn or increased body heat.
+Otherwise, the excess can lead to certain side effects, such as heartburn or increased body heat.
 According to a study, an average person can safely consume up to 3g of cumin on a daily basis.
 However, no dosage is set for pregnancy.
 Therefore, it is best to consume it in moderation after consulting with your paediatrician.